dancher743/stalker-coc-mods-compilation/README.md

 49. Radio music from Legend Returns 0.9.2 (Genies of the Zone Team) and OLR 3.0 (hi_flyer & Co)
 50. Flashlight sound for vanilla CoC (Grelka)
 51. Classic SoC Flashlight for CoC with Dancher's changes (default white light) (Shovelled, Dancher)
-52. Clear weather from All AtmosFear 3 cycles for CoC (owdred)
+52. Clear weather and sky textures from All AtmosFear 3 cycles for CoC (owdred)
 53. Target location for DrX Questlines (SpcDan)
 54. Unload All Weapons [1.4.22/1.5 R6] with adaptations (sLoPpYdOtBiGhOlE, Dancher)
 55. Rare Item Drops [CoC 1.4] (Fohom)